-Update Aug 8, 2008.
-This forum thread linked to this page with some additional suggestions to ensure an even better hem. "just line everything up, and every couple of inches, make a stitch through the folded fabric, and then through your jeans (be sure to go vertically so it blends better).
+This forum thread on authenticforum.com linked to this page with some additional suggestions to ensure an even better hem. "...just line everything up, and every couple of inches, make a stitch through the folded fabric, and then through your jeans (be sure to go vertically so it blends better).
 Go around a couple times in the same area (1mm apart x 3stitches is the best bet) and then tie them in double, triple, whatever knots, tie very well, and tight, and then snip off your excess.
 Maybe hit the fabric glue right on the knot to stabilize it."
-Visit that thread for the full conversation

-I'm Brian E. Young, a Baltimore, Maryland based artist, graphic designer and the host of The Uncanny Creativity Podcast.
+Can I answer your questions?
+I run this blog to help designers and artists find answers and solution that will make your creative dreams real.
+My name is Brian E. Young and I'm an artist living in Baltimore, Maryland.
+I work as graphic designer and host The Uncanny Creativity Podcast.
 If you have a design and creativity question I can help answer, send me your letters by e-mail, Facebook, Twitter or in the comments.20 Comments